 Believe in Something Fully

-Chen takes this idea from Paulo Cohelo, one of her favorite writers.
-Cohelo champions the idea that when you follow your dreams, you’re helped in unexpected ways.
+Chen takes this idea from Paulo Coehlo, one of her favorite writers.
+Coehlo champions the idea that when you follow your dreams, you’re helped in unexpected ways.
 For example, just after learning Embrace Innovations had no more than one week of funding, Chen called on Salesforce CEO Marc Benioff, someone she’d coincidentally met at a meditation session nine months earlier.
 The chance connection lead to Benioff funding Embrace Innovations.

 Choose How You See the World